QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Social Network Structure

-我的ABM模型中的网络结构是基于小世界网络以及随机网络。但是在他们的基础上添加了Influencer。为影响者添加更多的边。下面是基础网络的样子。

-Here is the detialed network initialization process of the ABM model:
+The network structure in my ABM model is based on small-world networks and random networks.
+On top of these two basic network structures, I further introduced the key attribute of influencers.
+Influencers have more connections in the network.
+This design is intended to simulate the role of opinion leaders or key nodes in real society.
+There are three steps to build such a network:

+Initialize a base network (@label:basenet and @label:netedgeequal) $arrow.r$ Put agents on the network $arrow.r$ Add connections for influencers (@label:addneigh)

+As shown in the @label:netinit below:

 #figure(
   image("img/abm_model/network_init.png", width: 100%),
-  caption: "Initialization of the ABM Model Network", )
+  caption: "Initialization of the ABM Model Network", ) <label:netinit>

-=== Base Network Structure
+=== Base Network Structure <label:basenet>

 This model simulates the interconnection and influence between consumers through different social network structures.
 The network structure has an important impact on the information dissemination and product adoption process.
 The model supports 2 typical network types (small world and random network).
+The use the Python NetworkX library to create the initial network structure.

 The following table summarizes the key characteristics of the two network: